zynayumi/libzynayumi/README.md

   YM2149.
 Ranges from 0.0 to 1.0.
 Can be to set to hard left, 0.0, hard right, 1.0, or any value in between.

+- Pitch wheel range: Range, [-pw, +pw], of the pitch wheel in semitones.
+Ranges from 1 to 12.

 ## Clicks and other glitches

 It's easy to generate undesired clicks, especially in the attack and